SuperOfficeDocs/superoffice-docs/docs/database/tables/quoteconnection.md

 ---
-uid: table-quoteconnection
+uid: table-QuoteConnection
-title: quoteconnection table
+title: QuoteConnection table
 description: Primary key in the CRM database.
 Definition of a connection to an external system, for the Quote system. so.generated: true
 keywords:
   - "database"
   - "QuoteConnection"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# quoteconnection Table (26)
+# QuoteConnection Table (26)

 ## Fields